We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Hestan ProBond (view on Amazon): The ProBond collection is Hestan’s most traditional fully-clad stainless steel line.
 It boasts a pure aluminum core for even heat distribution and a brushed finish with a polished band toward the top of the exterior.
 The 3-ply construction is the same as All-Clad’s D3 collection, so you can expect it to perform similarly.

 Hestan NanoBond (view on Amazon): NanoBond cookware is similar to ProBond, but it has an exterior layer of infused titanium.
 The infusion process creates thousands of nano-layers of titanium, making the steel up to four times harder, improving scratch resistance and overall durability.
-It also gives the steel a blue/gray tint.
-These pans heat up faster and can handle much higher temperatures than standard stainless steel pans.
+I tested it and it really does make the pan stronger and more scratch resistant (see test results).

 Hestan CopperBond (view on Amazon): CopperBond is Hestan’s copper/stainless hybrid cookware.
 It offers the excellent heat conductivity you expect from copper cookware but with a thick, durable steel base.
 The result is beautiful, highly responsive, induction-compatible cookware, similar to the All-Clad Copper Core collection.